ABA in Conjunction with Occupational Therapy

 Related resource: Top 15 Best Online Applied Behavior Analysis Programs

-By comparison, behavior analysts tend to address the fundamental environmental and psychological factors that influence the patient’s actions, progressing steadily from small to broad activities.
-While ABA is often applied to achieve specific goals, like mastery of personal hygiene habits or improved social interactions, it does so by pinpointing and addressing root causes behind problematic behavior.
+By comparison, behavior analysts tend to address the fundamental environmental and psychological factors that influence the patient’s actions.
+Those in therapy progress steadily from small to broad activities.
+ABA is often applied to achieve specific goals, like mastery of personal hygiene habits or improved social interactions.
+It does so by pinpointing and addressing root causes behind problematic behavior.
 Applied behavior analysts help patients overcome personal obstacles that can impact virtually every aspect of their life.

 Expanding the Scope of Therapy with ABA